RonA4/RonA4/README.md

 📚 Always eager to learn and grow in the worlds of
 **research, cyber, development, and technology**.

+🎓 Academic Research Experience:
+Conducted academic research as part of my final-year project, under the supervision of a faculty advisor, in the field of Information Security and the Internet.
+The research was accepted to the MADWeb 2026 workshop and submitted to the NDSS international conference.

+📄 Paper title:
+“Deobfuscating Academic Email Addresses: A Security Evaluation of Modern LLMs”

+The work was presented by my advisor at the conference in San Diego, as well as at the workshop.

 ## 🛠️ Languages & Technologies

 <p align="center">